The first part of this discussion can be found here.

 The removal of wounded and personnel began on May 9.
 Not all of the wounded were safe to move.
 Dr. Black, in a letter to his wife, written on May 11:

-“All the wounded have been sent off but about 250 who have been left under charge of Dr. Graham at Major Lacy’s house, a beautiful place, fine hose and an ice house well filled.” – Letter, dated May 11, 1863, Dr. Harvey Black to “Dear Wife,” in A Surgeon with Stonewall Jackson: The Civil War Letters of Dr. Harvey Black (1995), p.
+“All the wounded have been sent off but about 250 who have been left under charge of Dr. Graham at Major Lacy’s house, a beautiful place, fine house and an ice house well filled.” – Letter, dated May 11, 1863, Dr. Harvey Black to “Dear Wife,” in A Surgeon with Stonewall Jackson: The Civil War Letters of Dr. Harvey Black (1995), p.
 49

 J. Horace Lacy’s Ellwood plantation became the home for those unable to travel and Dr. John A. Graham of the 5th Virginia Infantry was in charge.
 Dr. Black says that 250 were left behind, while Dr. Lafayette Guild.
 Medical Director of the Army of Northern Virginia reported to Richmond that 132 officers and men too badly wounded to be moved were left at Ellwood.
 Most were cases of compound fractures or amputations.